sahahn/parc_scaling/docs/multiple_parcellations_setup.md

 Each considered multiple parcellation strategy was evaluated in a directly comparable way to the [base analysis](./index#base-experiment-setup) (i.e., for each target with the same five-fold cross-validation).
 As in the base analysis, multiple parcellation analyses were first run for each choice of [ML pipeline]((./ml_pipelines.html)) separately.
 Additionally, we also considered ensembling and selecting across both parcellation and choice of ML pipeline (e.g., a voting ensemble which averages predictions from SVM, Elastic-Net and LGBM pipelines, each trained on random parcellations of size 100, 200 and 300).

 For the number of different parcellations available to a search or ensemble strategy, we evaluated four different numbers of parcellations: 3, 5, 8 and 10.
 Further, for each of these numbers of parcellations, we tested fixed size parcellations as well as differentially sized parcellations across a range of sizes (100, 200, 300, 400, 500, 50-500, 100-1000 and 300-1200).
 For example, for a combination of 3 parcellations and a fixed size of 100, three random parcellations with size 100 could be used.
 For a combination of 5 parcellations of a range of sizes from 100-1000, parcellations of size 100, 325, 550, 775 and 1000 could be used.

+## Implementation

+The implementation for these different ensemble methods is contained within the same file where the different pipelines are defined, in [exp/models.py](https://github.com/sahahn/parc_scaling/blob/main/exp/models.py), using code from [BPt](https://sahahn.github.io/BPt/) version 2.0+

+One key implementation detail is that the different multiple parcellation strategies were designed with maximum reusability in mind via an extensive caching system.
+To read more in depth about this important optimization see [Optimizations: Multiple Parcellation Strategy Caching](./optimizations#multiple-parcellation-strategy-caching).